lorenzoromagnoli/SocketIOYunClient/README.md

 	pip install -U socketIO-client

+Spacebrew library for arduino is using a python websocket library as well.
+Somehow, even if just created a python visrtual environment, the websocket library installed in the main python library at `/usr/lib/python2.7/websocket' conflicts with the one that we need installed in our `/opt/python/lib/python2.7/site-packages`.

+My temporary solution is to remove the websocket folder from the root python:

+	rm -rf /usr/lib/python2.7/websocket/

 ####Install the python script on the YUN####
 Start by downloading this repository. use your favourite ftp software to open a connection with your board